Daniel-HarrisNL/web_practice/README.txt

 Written in Python 3.6 using Flask.

-Developed on AWS Cloud 9 and will be deployed with AWS EC2 / Elastic Beanstalk.
+Developed on AWS Cloud 9 and will be deployed with AWS EC2.

 Repository name: "web_practice"